shaoxian423/midtermQuestion1/README.md

 ## Running the Full Application

-Once you have all the services running:
+Once all the services are running:

-- Visit the store-front on http://localhost:8080
-- The store-front communicates with the product-service and order-service
-- Orders are sent to RabbitMQ for processing
+- Open your browser and go to http://localhost:8080 to see the store front.
+- The store front will show product listings from the Product Service.
+- When you place an order, it will be processed by the Order Service, and RabbitMQ will handle the messaging.

+That's it!
+You're now ready to use and explore the Algonquin Pet Store application. 🎉